alteryx/featuretools/docs/source/automated_feature_engineering/handling_time.rst

 An Entity can have a third, hidden, time index called the ``last_time_index``.
 More details for that can be found in the `other temporal workflows <#training-window-and-the-last-time-index>`_ section.

-Let's do a short example.
+Let's make features with this example.
 Trip ``14`` is a flight from CLT to PHX on Janulary 31 2017 and trip ``92`` is a flight from PIT to DFW on January 1.
 We can set any cutoff time before the flight is scheduled to depart, emulating how we would make the prediction at that point in time.
 We set two cutoff times for trip ``14``, one which is more than a month before the flight and another which is only 5 days before.
 For trip ``92``, we'll only set one cutoff time three days before it is scheduled to leave.

-These instructions say to build two rows for trip ``14`` using data from different times and one row for trip ``92``.
-Let's see what happens when we run DFS:
+Our cutoff time dataframe looks like this:

 .. ipython:: python

     ct_flight = pd.DataFrame({'trip_log_id': [14, 14, 92],
                               'time': pd.to_datetime(['2016-12-28',
                                                       '2017-1-25',
                                                       '2016-12-28']),
                               'label': [True, True, False]})
+    ct_flight

+These instructions say to build two rows for trip ``14`` using data from different times and one row for trip ``92``.
+Let's see what happens when we run DFS:

+.. ipython:: python

     fm, features = ft.dfs(entityset=es_flight,
                           target_entity='trip_logs',
                           cutoff_time=ct_flight,